quasarframework/quasar-framework.org/source/guide/contributing-to-quasar.md

     - Provide convincing reason to add this feature.
 Ideally you should open a suggestion issue first and have it greenlighted before working on it.

 - If fixing a bug:
     - Provide detailed description of the bug in the PR.
 Live demo preferred.
+Use <a href="http://http://plnkr.co" target="_blank">Plunker</a>.
     - Add appropriate test coverage if applicable.

 ## Code Style